 As I have been writing (and pleading and screaming) for the past five years, we are in a post-credit-crisis recovery.
 These are relatively rare.
 They look very different than the normal, post-recession jobs recovery.
 As Carmen Reinhart and Ken Rogoff first observed in 2007 -- the paper without the spreadsheet error -- such recoveries are typically slow, characterized by weak GDP gains and mediocre job creation.
 The deleveraging process by corporations, households and government is the reason why.

-That longer-term context gets ignored in the usual stupidity surrounding the monthly non-farm payrolls.
+That longer-term context gets ignored in the usual Monthly U.S. Jobs Report surrounding the monthly non-farm payrolls.
 Instead, we see a lot of sturm und drang over what is essentially a meaningless single data point.
-Perhaps this explains why Business Insider’s NFP countdown clock does not bother with hundredths of a second.
+Perhaps this explains why Business Insider's NFP countdown clock does not bother with hundredths of a second.

 As a reminder, the monthly non-farm payrolls data does not precisely depict reality.
 Instead, it is a model, one subject to tracking errors, revisions and ongoing benchmarking.
 The initial numbers rarely are accurate, much less precise.